risq/transceiver/README.md

 var authChannel = transceiver.channel('auth');
 ```

-`transceiver` is written in ES6 and bundled as UMD/ES5 with [`babel/generator-babel-boilerplate`](https://github.com/babel/generator-babel-boilerplate).
+`transceiver` is written in ES6 and bundled as UMD/ES5 thanks to [`generator-babel-boilerplate`](https://github.com/babel/generator-babel-boilerplate).

 ## Logging